Interview Questions About Skills, Abilities & Work Experience

 Basically, the interviewer wants to get a better insight into your ability to manage projects and complex situations.
 Furthermore, they want to know more about your approach and decision-making skills in stressful or challenging situations.

 Another reason for asking this question is to analyze how the company can benefit from your skills and abilities.
+A high-scoring answer demonstrates calm prioritization, communication, and ownership—not heroics or last-minute scrambling.

 What the interviewer is looking for in your answer